The Exponentially Tilted Gaussian Prior for Variational Autoencoders: Method

+Note that the additive constant in~\eqref{kldapprox} is not included as it would appear as a constant $f_\tau\left(\mu^\star(\tau)\right)$ for all data points.

-To detect OOD samples, a one-sided threshold method is used.
-Scores less than or equal to the threshold are considered to be in-distribution, and scores greater than the threshold are considered to be out-of-distribution.
-We choose not to use the importance weighted autoencoder bound (IWAE) \cite{Finke} which is used by a number of current methods \cite{Xiao} \cite{Ren}.
-While the IWAE can achieve a tighter bound on the log-likelihood, it is slower than using the KL-divergence and does not improve the performance of detecting OOD samples with the tilted prior.We use the $l_2$ reconstruction loss to calculate $\mathbb{E}_{q_{\phi}(z \vert x)} \textrm{log }\left[p_{\theta}(x \vert z)\right]$.
-In summary, the method we use to score OOD samples is the lower bound on the log-likelihood which is written as
+We choose not to use the importance weighted autoencoder bound (IWAE) \citep{Finke} which is used by a number of current methods \citep{Xiao, Ren}.
+While the IWAE can achieve a tighter bound on the log-likelihood, it is slower than using the KLD and does not improve the performance of detecting OOD samples with the tilted prior.
+We use the $l_2$ reconstruction loss to calculate $\mathbb{E}_{q_{\phi}(z \vert x)} \textrm{log }\left[p_{\theta}(x \vert z)\right]$.